MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-performance.md

 ms.service: sharepoint-online
 localization_priority: Priority
 search.appverid: MET150
+ms.custom:
+- seo-marvel-apr2020
-description: "Learn about performance improvements in the SharePoint modern experience."
+description: "In this article, you will learn about performance improvements made in the SharePoint modern experience."
 ---

 # Performance in the modern SharePoint experience